Battery-Intelligence-Lab/galv/docs/AdministrationGuide.md

 docker-compose run --rm galvanalyser_app python manage.py create_user
 ```

+You will be promoted for a username, password and email for the new user, and asked if
+this user should belong to the Admin group

 ## Configuring harvesters

-Harvesters are created and configured via the frontend web application.
+Harvesters are created and configured via the frontend web application, and only by
+users that belong to the Admin group.

 First navigate to the harvester page (the cloud upload icon in the left hand side
 drawer).
 Here you are presented with an (initially empty) table of harvester machines.